 Leading a team of more than 20 hotel and property development experts, based across 10 international offices, strategic development markets in the region include U.K., Russia, Turkey and Africa.

 - Expanding the core Hilton Hotels & Resorts portfolio which now features 165 hotels across Europe & Africa and more than 30 hotels under development.

 - Bringing the iconic luxury hotel brand, Waldorf Astoria Hotels & Resorts, to locations such as Edinburgh, Berlin, Amsterdam and Jerusalem.

-- Establishing DoubleTree by Hilton as one of the most successful growth stories in Europe & Africa bringing the upscale conversion brand to more than 50 hotel across the region and over 20 in development.
+- Establishing DoubleTree by Hilton as one of the most successful growth stories in Europe & Africa, bringing the upscale conversion brand to more than 50 hotels across the region and over 20 in development.